ebshimizu/stats-of-the-storm/README.md

   * [Planned] Create Collections of matches to track statistics for a league
   * [Planned] All previously listed features are avaialble, and simply restricted to matches within a specific collection

+* Other
+  * Movable Database - Don't want to parse matches yourself?
+You can load someone else's database instead of your own.
+  * [Planned] HotsAPI and HotsLogs uploader

 ## Setup
 External Requirements:
 * Node